Registration / Re-registration

 See:CVEC

-• Before enrolling or re-enrolling, you must pay the CVEC fee (€105)
+- Before registering or re-registering, you must pay the CVEC fee (€105)

-• If you were already enrolled at UM for the 2024–2025 academic year and would like to re-enroll, please log in to the re-enrollment application using your UM IT account (ENT).
+- If you were already enrolled at UM for the 2025–2026 academic year and would like to re-enroll, log in to the re-enrollment application using your UM IT account (ENT).

-• Once the Registrar's Office has approved your application, you will receive an email, and you will then be able to print your enrollment certificate from your digital learning platform.
+- Once your application has been approved by the Registrar's Office, you will receive an email, and you will then be able to print your enrollment certificate from your digital learning platform.

 For those eligible to register via a Gateway (DOM-TOM), the procedure will be sent to you by the registrar's office.